 Although the farm holds and manages land within the Country Park under licence from Birmingham City Council, it is not a Council facility, and does not receive any grant funding from the local authority.
 The farm’s continuation relies entirely upon donations.

 Cost of project

 Where can people go to find out more about Woodgate Valley Urban Farm?

-WV Urban Farm are always on the lookout for skilled volunteers, please contact email@example.com to find out more.
+Woodgate Valley Urban Farm are always on the lookout for skilled volunteers.
+If you are interested, please contact the farm using the details provided above.